-Yas has been repeatedly praised in all leading professional directories, which have described her as being “truly outstanding,” a “star performer,” a “brilliant lawyer with a sharp intellect,” an “excellent practitioner” and “one of the best technicians in the international investment arbitration field,” also having “a considerable presence in public international law.”
+Yas Banifatemi has been repeatedly praised in all leading professional directories and earns “acclaim for her excellent track record in arbitration”.
+Directories have described her as being “truly outstanding,” a “star performer,” a “brilliant lawyer with a sharp intellect,” an “excellent practitioner” and “one of the best technicians in the international investment arbitration field,” also having “a considerable presence in public international law.”
 Chambers Global notes that “Yas Banifatemi is emphatically described by clients as ‘an outstanding lawyer in every possible respect.’”
-Clients have also commented on the “clarity of her opinions,” her “real grasp of detail,” describing her as “extremely effective,” “incredibly impressive all round” and a “reliable and robust advocate” having a “thorough understanding of the law she practices.”
+Clients have commented on the “clarity of her opinions,” her “ability to give valuable strategic advice, while forming a strong impression of her experience and ability to anticipate how cases will develop”, her “real grasp of detail,” describing her as “extremely effective,” “incredibly impressive all round” and a “reliable and robust advocate” having a “thorough understanding of the law she practices.”
+Clients also highlight her “strong cross-examination skills”.
 Among the many professional rankings in which she features, she was praised in an article highlighting “The Best and the Brightest” 45 female lawyers under 45 worldwide, published in July 2011 by The American Lawyer.

-Chair, sole arbitrator and co-arbitrator in international arbitration proceedings under the Rules of the ICC, ICSID, SCC, LCIA, the Swiss Rules of International Arbitration and the Arbitration Rules of the Cairo Regional Center for International Commercial Arbitration (CRCICA), as well as in ad hoc proceedings.
+Chair, sole arbitrator and co-arbitrator in international arbitration proceedings under the Rules of the ICC, ICSID, SCC, LCIA, CRCICA, SIAC and the Swiss Rules of International Arbitration, as well as in ad hoc proceedings.
 Arbitrations in the public domain include: